pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `RegEx Fail Explanation`

-:   Only used in conjunction with the above Attribute RegEx.
+"Only used in conjunction with the above Attribute RegEx.
 Should the user not pass the restrictions imposed by the regular expression, the user is shown this error-message.

     If you are - for example in an university context - restricting access to students only, you might want to explain here that Employees are not allowed to book tickets.

 `Ticket Secret SAML Attribute`

-:   In very specific instances, it might be desirable that the ticket-secret is not the randomly one generated by pretix but rather based on one of the users attributes - for example their unique ID or access card number.
+"In very specific instances, it might be desirable that the ticket-secret is not the randomly one generated by pretix but rather based on one of the users attributes - for example their unique ID or access card number.

     To achieve this, the name of a SAML-attribute can be specified here.